ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 - <kbd>Tab</kbd>: Navigates forwards through each child interactive element in sequence.
 - <kbd>Shift</kbd> + <kbd>Tab</kbd>: Navigates backwards through each child interactive element in sequence.
-- <kbd>Esc</kbd>: Moves focus out of the child interactive elements and places it back on the list item itself.
+- <kbd>Esc</kbd>: Moves focus out of the child interactive elements and places it back on the parent list item itself.

 Examples of child content that someone could encounter are an Issues’ author, its labels, linked Pull Requests, comment tally, and assignees.